diademiemi/Pi-RGB/README.md

 `./daemon.py -a 0.0.0.0`
 If you do not want the process to run in the background, add `-f`, this will also print every input it receives from the controller script, and any errors.

 You can now interface with this daemon with the `controller.py` script.
-By default it will attempt to communicate to 127.0.0.1, you will have to change `CONNECT_ADDRESS` in `.env` or pass `-a x.x.x.x`.
+By default it will attempt to communicate to 127.0.0.1.
+If you want to connect over network, you will have to change `CONNECT_ADDRESS` in `.env` or pass `-a x.x.x.x`.
 In all options, command arguments are given precedent over the `.env` file.
 `./controller.py -c red`
 Connect to an address:
 `./controller.py -c 192.168.2.241`